Kamona-WD/laravel-windmill-presets/README.md

 We recommend installing this preset on a project that you are starting from scratch, otherwise your project's design might break.

+IF you want to use [laravel/fortify](https://github.com/laravel/fortify) check this repo [kamona/fortify-windmill](https://github.com/Kamona-WD/fortify-windmill) .

 ## Usage

 1. Fresh install Laravel >= 7.0 and `cd` to your app.